Non-intrusive reduced order models for partitioned fluid-structure interactions: Conclusions

-We have presented a ROM-FOM coupling strategy to reduce the computational cost of partitioned FSI simulations, through the reduction of the solid quasi-static sub-problem when the cost of the solid solver is predominant.
-The proposed approach can be implemented in a totally non-intrusive way.
-Using POD for the dimensionality reduction of the fluid forces as well as the displacement field, then a regression model between the two fields in the latent space, the solid ROM has been shown to accurately predict the full displacement field online with a significant speedup.
-We have demonstrated the ability of the proposed ROM strategy on the problem of the FSI arterial vessel, where we show a significant accuracy even for complex dynamics, these properties are also seen in an extrapolated region in both time and parametric spaces.
+We have presented a ROM-FOM coupling strategy designed to reduce the computational cost of partitioned FSI simulations, through the reduction of the solid sub-problem.
+The proposed approach is data-driven, can be implemented in a completely non-intrusive framework, and is well-suited for nonlinear elastic solid problems under quasi-static load.
+Using a dimensionality reduction of the fluid forces as well as the displacement field on linear subspaces, a regression model between the two fields is constructed in the latent space, followed by a reconstruction towards the high-dimensional space of the displacement field using a quadratic manifold approximation, for a reconstruction as much accurate as possible.
+The obtained ROM can accurately predict the full displacement field online with a significant speedup compared to the reference FOM-FOM solution.
+The performance of the proposed ROM strategy has been demonstrated on two different test cases where we have shown a significant accuracy of the ROM-FOM coupling even for complex dynamics tracking.
+Finally, the proposed methodology was shown to perform very well in both time and parametric extrapolated region space.
+Despite the novelty of this type of ROM-FOM coupling scheme, and its significant potential for application on many common FSI problems, improvements can still be made to enhance the robustness of this method.
+For example, further understanding of the instability of the FSI simulations - a property intrinsic to the partitioned coupling schemes - will allow a better design of the structural ROMs, avoiding additional coupling iterations, and achieving better speedups.
+Nonlinear dimensionality reduction methods, especially for the fluid forces field, could also make the ROM less complex while maintaining good generalization properties.
+Additionally, multidimensional parametric spaces, including parameters of the solid problem itself (e.g material constitutive law parameters) will also be investigated in the future.